- Anaheim Angels Fan Beaten Outside Angel Stadium »

 - San Bruno Gas Line Explosion.
 Resolution: Confidential settlement.

-- Man sustained catastrophic brain injuries as result of high-speed truck collision.
+- Brain Injury – Catastrophic Injury From High-Speed Truck Collision.
 Resolution: $8 million settlement and Darr’s employer’s waiver of a $600,000 workers’ compensation lien.

 - Pedestrian struck in defectively-designed crosswalk.
 Resolution: $16 million, consisting of an $18 million jury verdict against the City of Los Angeles, reduced to $12.25 million for the City’s comparative fault and a prior $1.625 million settlement, plus over $2 million in costs and interest following defendant’s unsuccessful appeal.